frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

   hostgroups associated with it.

-- The interpretation of the ACL is: *these principals (or groups) are permitted to request certificates using these profiles, on these CAs*.
+- The interpretation of the ACL is: *these principals (or groups) are permitted as the subject of certificates issued using these profiles, by these CAs*.

+Note that the principal performing the certificate request is not necessarily the subject principal.

 See also the ``ipa caacl-*`` commands in the CLI section below.